westermo/westermo.github.io/_posts/2021-06-18-network-namespaces.md

     ip netns add lab

-Now add your interface to it:
+Now move your interface to it.
+The interface will be completely removed from the "root" network namespace:

     ip link set eth1 netns lab